multi-coop/datami-documentation-content/texts/en/business-model/business-model-usecases.md

 _[Do it agile or do not, there is no try](https://www.youtube.com/watch?v=BQ4yd2W50No)..._

-The fundings corresponding to those mfirst issions payed for the POC alone.
+The fundings corresponding to those first issions payed for the POC alone.